Imago

 The booster who spoke the truth about Brian Kelly’s firing

-LSU booster Gordon McKernan has known the Tigers’ program in and out.
-The powerhouse attorney holding a net worth of $50 million has been the man behind improving Louisiana’s sports scene.
-Having huge contributions in the NIL landscape, he has struck a close bond with the players.
+LSU booster Gordon McKernan has known the Tigers’ program inside and out.
+The powerhouse attorney, with a net worth of $50 million, has been the driving force behind improving Louisiana’s sports scene.
+With enormous contributions to the NIL landscape, he has formed a close bond with the players.
 After interacting with a few of them, McKernan shared how Kelly’s firing has been inevitable.

 “He wasn’t as committed.
 My players, at least, were telling the guys on my team, were telling me, I don’t really know him, he doesn’t spend time with us,” shared the LSU booster.
-Culture issues aside, Kelly was dragged through the mud for how the Tigers struggled against Alabama even days after he was forced to hang up his boots.
+Culture issues aside, Kelly received criticism for LSU’s struggles against Alabama, even days after being forced to retire.

 The Alabama Crimson Tide suffocated the Tigers.
 They allowed only 13 first downs and 232 yards while cruising to their eighth win in a row.
 That’s 17 straight at home now, the longest streak in the country.
 And even with just 344 total yards, Bama made every big play count.
 It was time for a veteran to pull Kelly into the conversation.